 Doctor of Physical Therapy students are encouraged to review the American Physical Therapy Association website (apta.org) for information about scholarships, awards and grants.
-Minority students are encouraged to request the Minority Scholarship Financial Aid Information Packet.
-Copies are available in the Financial Planning Office and the Department of Physical Therapy Education.

-Scholarship Programs
+Scholarship programs

-A limited number of Doctor of Physical Therapy scholarships ranging from \$5,000 to \$12,000 will be awarded annually to students who have demonstrated academic ability and talent as well as an enthusiasm and commitment for the physical therapy profession.
+A limited number of Doctor of Physical Therapy scholarships ranging from \$5,000 to \$14,000 will be awarded annually to students who have demonstrated academic ability and talent as well as an enthusiasm and commitment for the physical therapy profession.
 Every admitted student will be considered for scholarship in light of all academic work, GRE scores, letters of recommendation, interview scores and demonstrated leadership ability.
 Students will be notified of their award at the time of acceptance if selected.
 Students who receive a scholarship are required to maintain good academic and professional standing in the program.